Background pattern

 • You can take the tablet with or without food.

 • You can take the tablet at any time of the day.
-However, try to take it at the same time every day.
+However, try to take it at the same time each day.
 This will help you remember to take it.

-Your doctor may prescribe Forxiga along with other medication(s).
-Remember to take these other medication(s) following your doctor's instructions.
-This will help you achieve the best results for your health.
+Your doctor may prescribe Forxiga with another medicine.
+Remember to take these other medicines as instructed by your doctor.
+This will help you get the best results for your health.

-A healthy diet and exercise can help your body use blood sugar better.
-If you have diabetes, it is essential that you follow any diet and exercise program recommended by your doctor while taking Forxiga.
+Diet and exercise may help your body use blood sugar better.
+If you have diabetes, it is important that you follow any diet and exercise program recommended by your doctor while taking Forxiga.

 If you take more Forxiga than you should

-If you take more Forxiga tablets than you should, consult your doctor or go to the hospital immediately.
-Bring the medication packaging with you.
+If you take more Forxiga tablets than you should, talk to a doctor or go to a hospital immediately.
+Take the medicine pack with you.

 If you forget to take Forxiga

-What to do if you forget to take a tablet depends on how much time is left until your next dose.
+What you should do if you forget a tablet depends on how much time is left until your next dose.

 • If there are 12 hours or more until your next dose, take a dose of Forxiga as soon as you remember.
 Then take the next dose at the usual time.